Steampunk Nutcracker

 Then just roll the dowel in the felt until the edges meet, then cut away the excess.

-You can cut small strips of felt to make some cuffs and a belt for your nutcracker.
+Cut small strips of felt to make some cuffs and a belt for your nutcracker.

-Attaching the arms and legs
+Attach the arms

-Decorating the nutcracker
+Decorating the nutcracker in steampunk style

 Handmade steampunk Christmas nutcracker